-Keep in mind that basketball shoes may be designed for indoor or outdoor use too.
+Keep in mind that basketball shoes may be designed for outdoor or indoor courts too.
 Outdoor outsoles are much tougher to resist abrasion, but they are thicker and heavier.

 You may use outdoor shoes indoors, but you shouldn’t take indoor basketball shoes outside – the asphalt will quickly eat them away.
 For best performance, use the right pair of shoes for each situation.